SYalouz/QuantNBody/docs/source/api.rst

 .. currentmodule:: quantnbody.bosonic.tools

-In this subsection, there is documentation for functions for bosonic particles.
+In this subsection, we list a series of functions useful for bosonic systems.

-Basic functions for the creation of many-boson operators
+Basic functions for the creation of many-boson systems
 ----------------------------------------------------------------

 .. autofunction:: build_nbody_basis